jonasjacek/responsive-images/README.md

 Information, resources and sample implementations of responsive images in HTML and CSS in conjunction with [Cloudinary](https://cloudinary.com/) for art direction.

 There are two primary ways to display images on websites: In HTML (e.g. `img` element) and in CSS (e.g. `background-image`).
-This repository covers both ways.
+This repository covers both.

 Examples of different usages of responsive images can be found in `/examples`.